jhpyle/docassemble/demo.md

 ---
 layout: docs
-title: A demonstration of docassemble
+title: Docassemble Demo
-short_title: Demo
+short_title: Demo Steward
 order: 10
 ---

-# The demonstration
+# The Demo Steward

-You can [run a simple demonstration](https://demo.docassemble.org?i=docassemble.demo:data/questions/questions.yml){:target="_blank"} to see **docassemble** in action.
+You can [run a simple Demo Steward](https://demo.docassemble.org?i=docassemble.demo:data/questions/questions.yml){:target="_blank"} to see the Docassemble Framework in action.

 <a class="btn btn-primary btn-lg"
 href="https://demo.docassemble.org?i=docassemble.demo:data/questions/questions.yml"
-target="_blank">Run the demo</a>
+target="_blank">Run the Demo Steward</a>

 The interface is based on [Bootstrap], which is both mobile-friendly and desktop-friendly.
 Try it out on a mobile device.

-Note that the example interview is not intended to make logical sense as an interview; it is simply intended to demonstrate the features of **docassemble**.
+Note that the example Steward is not intended to make logical sense;
+it is simply intended to demonstrate the features of the Docassemble Framework.

-100% of the source code for the example interview is listed below in the form of two [YAML] files, which are annotated with comments.
+100% of the [DALang] source code for the example Steward is listed below in the form of two [YAML] files, which are annotated with comments.

-When you are using the demonstration, you can click "Source" to see the [YAML] source code that generated the question, along with a review of the conditions that led to the question being asked.
-You can learn a lot about how to do things in **docassemble** by clicking "Source" and comparing the [YAML] source to the end result.
-The "Source" tab is only available because the demo server is configured as a development server (by setting `debug: True` in the [configuration file]).
+When you are using the demonstration, you can click "Source" to see the [DALang] source code that generated the question, along with a review of the conditions that led to the question being asked.
+You can learn a lot about how to do things in DALang by clicking "Source" and comparing the DALang source to the end result.
+The "Source" tab is only available because the demo [server] is configured as a development [server] (by setting `debug: True` in the [configuration file]).
 End users will not see a "Source" tab.

-# The YAML file that generates the demonstration interview
+# The DALang File for the Demo Steward

-The [YAML] file that generates the interview, `questions.yml`, is listed below.
+The [DALang] file that powers the Demo Steward, `questions.yml`, is listed below.
 Note that:

-* It incorporates by reference another [YAML] file, `basic-questions.yml`, which specifies how certain common questions should be asked.
-The content of this file is listed below.
+* It incorporates by reference another [DALang] file, `basic-questions.yml`, which specifies how certain common questions should be asked.
+The content of this file is also listed below.
 * The code is not entirely self-explanatory, but for computer code, it is pretty close to plain English.
 * The questions and logic are not specified in any particular order.
-  If **docassemble** needs to get the value of a variable, it knows where to find it.
-This makes things easier for the author, who can organize the questions however he or she wants and use keyword searching to navigate.
-Moreover, the author can represent the underlying legal logic in modular, bite-size pieces.
-A question or a bit of logic that an author writes for one interview can be packaged and reused in other interviews.
+  If the Demo Steward needs to get the value of a variable, it knows where to find it.
+This makes things easier for the developer, who can organize the questions however he or she wants and use keyword searching to navigate.
+Moreover, the developer can represent the underlying legal logic in modular, bite-size pieces.
+A question or a bit of logic that a developer writes for one Steward can be packaged and reused in another Steward.

 {% highlight yaml %}
 metadata:
   title: |
-    Demonstration interview
+    Demonstration Steward
   short title:
     Demo
   description: |
-    This is a demonstration of the docassemble system.
+    This is a demonstration of the Docassemble Framework.
   authors:
     - name: Jonathan Pyle
       organization: none
   revision_date: 2017-05-26
-  tags:
-    - demo
-    - legal
 comment: |
-  A "metadata" block contains information about the interview, such as the title of the interview as displayed in the navigation bar.
+  A "metadata" block contains information about the Steward, such as the title of the Steward as displayed in the navigation bar.
 ---
 interview help:
   heading: |